 All hail zucchini, summer’s most prolific produce!
-This Grilled Zucchini is the latest, greatest means to use its bounty—and land yourself a stellar fast and healthy side dish in the process.
+This Grilled Zucchini is the latest, greatest way to use its bounty—and land yourself a stellar fast, healthy, and versatile side dish in the process.

-Since one cannot live on Healthy Zucchini Muffins and Zucchini Cookies alone (SIGH), I’ve taken to using zucchini to make all manner of side dishes.
+Since one cannot live on Healthy Zucchini Muffins and Zucchini Cookies alone (SIGH), I’m always on the hunt for ways to use zucchini in side dishes.

 If you’ve been a victim of soggy, mushy zucchini, you know what I’m talking about.